ljjTYJR/PapersReading/Point_Set_Registration.md

   - [ ] 这些特征是否有几何意义？
   - [ ] 第四章和第五章还没看

-- **A Robust Loss for Point Cloud Registration** :heavy_check_mark:

-  > Deng, Zhi, et al. "A robust loss for point cloud registration." *Proceedings of the IEEE/CVF International Conference on Computer Vision*.
-2021.
-  >
-  >  [[url]](https://openaccess.thecvf.com/content/ICCV2021/papers/Deng_A_Robust_Loss_for_Point_Cloud_Registration_ICCV_2021_paper.pdf)  [[pdf]](./papers/A Robust Loss for Point Cloud Registration.pdf)

-  - First, the proposed metric is based on intersections of uniformly random straight lines set in space, which can obtain richer information and more likely to achieve the global minimum.

-  - Second, our proposed metric can turn various supervised learning frameworks into unsupervised and has the ability to train on massive real unlabeled suitable data sets.

-    :star:优缺点要看和谁进行比较；

-  - More accurate and faster than ICP, FGR.

 - **Registration and integration of textured 3D data** :heavy_check_mark:

   > Johnson, Andrew Edie, and Sing Bing Kang.
 "Registration and integration of textured 3D data." *Image and vision computing* 17.2 (1999): 135-147.